 Nightshades Potatoes, tomatoes, peppers, and eggplants are all common nightshades.

 There are literally hundreds of plants that fall into the nightshade category, not all of which are potentially dangerous.
 Such as the potato, the green vegetative and fruiting parts of the potato contain the toxin solanine which is dangerous for human consumption.
 The Paleo Diet belief is that you may be better off eliminating nightshades understanding that harmful substances found in these vegetables may contribute to inflammatory bowel disease and other autoimmune conditions.

 Highly Processed Foods may include boxed cereals, cheese, milk, bread, cookies, potato chips.
 Only to name a few because most foods we consume today are highly processed and not recommended when on the Paleo Diet.

 The Paleo Diet Concept

 The thinking is to consume food in its more natural state such as unprocessed animals and plants, including meat, fish, eggs, vegetables, fruits, nuts, and seeds.
 Our ancestors consumed no processed foods and were not susceptible to the same diseases as modern humans.

 It is a known fact that following the Paleo Diet can help you lose weight.
 The high protein and low carb Paleo Diet helps to reduce appetite and eliminates highly processed foods and added sugar.
 The Paleo Diet is a great choice if you don’t like counting calories.
-You can eat healthy and lose weight with the Paleo Diet, it could be a great option for you.
+You can eat healthily and lose weight with the Paleo Diet, it could be a great option for you.